 This Chapter summarizes: (a) the important rules you must understand and follow when engaging in promotional and non-promotional activities with U.S. federal government agencies, including the Department of Veterans Affairs (VA), the Department of Defense (DoD), the Department of Health and Human Services (DHHS), and federal government employees; and (b) certain key Pfizer policies regarding lobbying registration and disclosure.
-This Chapter is relevant to any colleague who (1) interacts with federal government employees, including healthcare professionals (HCPs) and formulary decision-makers, or (2) engages in lobbying activities with any elected or appointed state or federal government official or public employee (including state Medicaid agency employees and public hospital and government HCPs).
+This Chapter is relevant to any colleague who: (1) interacts with federal government employees, including healthcare professionals (HCPs) and formulary decision-makers; or (2) engages in lobbying activities with any elected or appointed state or federal government employee.